moyni77/ansible-docker-ucp/README.md

 In addition to the VM Template, you need another Virtual Machine where Ansible will be installed.
 This node will act as the driver to automate the provisioning of the environment and it is essential that it is properly installed.
 The steps are as follows:

-1. Create a Virtual Machine and install your preferred OS (in this example, and for the sake of simplicity, RHEL7 will be used).
+1. Create a Virtual Machine and install your preferred OS (in this example, and for the sake of simplicity, RHEL 7 will be used).
 The rest of the instructions assume that, if you use a different OS, you understand the possible differences in syntax for the provided commands.
 If you use RHEL 7, select **Infrastructure Server** as the base environment and the **Guests Agents** add-on during the installation.
 2. Log in to the root account and create an SSH key pair.
 Do not protect the key with a passphrase (unless you want to use ssh-agent).
 ```
 # ssh-keygen
 ```
 3. Configure the following yum repositories, rhel-7-server-rpms and rhel-7-server-extras-rpms as explained in the previous section.
 4. Configure the EPEL repository.
-See here for more information: http://fedoraproject.org/wiki/EPEL.
+For more information, see: http://fedoraproject.org/wiki/EPEL.
 Note that `yum-config-manager` comes with the Infrastructure Server base environment, if you did not select this environment you will have to install the `yum-utils` package.
 ```
 # rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 # yum-config-manager --enable rhel-7-server-extras-rpms